 Watt Hall 108 | map

-The sculpture facility boasts spacious indoor/outdoor studios, a well-equipped wood and metal shop with full-time technical support, a foundry for aluminum and bronze casting, and welding stations for oxy-acetylene, arc, and MIG welding.
+The sculpture facility boasts spacious indoor/outdoor studios, a well-equipped wood and metal shop with full-time technical support, a foundry for bronze casting, and welding stations for oxy-acetylene, arc, and MIG welding.
 Steel and welding equipment are provided for each class.
-The studios are accessible 24 hours, and access to tools outside of class can be arranged.
+The studios are accessible 24 hours and access to tools outside of class can be arranged.
 The 3,760-square-foot outdoor studio includes:

-• Plaster and metal facilities including wire feed welder, plasma cutters capable of cutting 3/4" mild steel, thermodynamics, and shelves to store molds are in progress.
+- Facility includes wire feed welder, plasma cutters capable of cutting 3/4" mild steel, thermodynamics, and shelves to store molds are in progress.

 - Tool crib is open Monday through Thursday, 9am - 9pm, and 9am – 5pm Fridays for checkout of hand and power tools.

-- Mitchell enclosed hallway gallery, a 200-square-foot space, is ideal for site-specific installations, performances, or projections and equipped with a Canon GL1 Digital Camera and Epson Powerlite projector to complimenting a 7 foot projector screen (available in class room).
+- Mitchell enclosed hallway gallery, a 200-square-foot space, is ideal for site-specific installations, performances, or projections and equipped with a Canon GL1 Digital Camera and Epson Powerlite projector to complimenting a 7-foot projector screen (available for use only in class room).

-• 325 square foot project space assigned for student installation and critiques.
-The project room is equipped with a Sony CMT-M70 audio CD system and Web Camera to fully support time-based media projects.
+- A 325-square-foot project space assigned for student installation and critiques equipped with a Sony CMT-M70 audio CD system.